sonydevworld/spresense/examples/awsiot_gnsslogger/README.txt

         Location is NOT fixed.
 3 satellites is captured.
         ....

-      To capture GNSS sattelites, take the device outside or by a window.
+      To capture GNSS satellites, take the device outside or by a window.

       After fix the measured location, the application will set UTC time and date which is measured by GNSS as a system time on the board.
 Then it